 The Clery Act is the landmark federal law, originally known as the Campus Security Act.
-The Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act require that colleges and universities publicize campus crime statistics and reports of serious crime incidents.
+The Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act requires that colleges and universities publicize campus crime statistics and reports of serious crime incidents.
 An annual report must be published every year by October first containing three years of campus crime statistics and certain campus security policy statements.
 These publicized statistics are meant to warn students, employees and applicants of the prevalence of campus crime.
 Students and employees must be given crime reports that include statistics on murder and non-negligent manslaughter, manslaughter by negligence, sex offenses (rape, fondling, incest and statutory rape) robbery, aggravated assault, burglary, motor vehicle theft and arson.
+Statistics are reported related to the Violence Against Women Act (VAWA) which include domestic violence, dating violence, and stalking.
+Additional statistics include the arrest and referrals for drug, liquor, and weapons law violations, hate crimes and unfounded Clery crimes.
 The Annual Security Report must also describe how to report crimes and emergencies on the campuses, as well as the method used to collect data.
 The purpose of the Act is to educate the campus community about safety and security.